aanderse/LdapRecord.com/source/docs/configuration.md

 OS | Location |
 --- | --- |
 Windows | `C:\OpenLDAP\sysconf\ldap.conf` |
-Linux / macOS | `/etc/ldap/ldap.conf` |
+Linux | `/etc/ldap/ldap.conf` |
+macOS | `/usr/local/etc/openldap/ldap.conf` |

-The above directories will likely not exist.
-You will need to create each of them.
+The above directories may not exist - you will need to create them in such case.

-Once you've completed the above, you should be able to connect successfully.
+Once you've completed the above, restart your web server and then you should be able to connect successfully.

 If you can connect using `TLS_REQCERT never` inside of your `ldap.conf` file, you may want to copy your domain CA certificate to your web server, as it